Hidnish/Milestone-Project-3-damovies/README.md

     <img src="assets/images/readme-img/homepage.png" alt="homepage" width="70%"/>

 - **General features (apply to all pages except 404)**:
-    - Fixed navbar on top of the page
+    - Fixed navbar on top of the page with links to:
+        - Home, catalogue (for all users)
+        - Sign-in/register (for not signed-in users)
+        - Add movies, Profile, sign-out (for signed-in users)
+        - Manage generes (for website administrator only)
     - Footer with link to home page and Github account
     - Responsive site on all devices
     - Collapsible navbar, with 'hamburger button', under 992px breakpoint